-While Council's Financial Strategy is to provide a near balanced Funds Result, the first two years of both scenarios includes a negative Funds Result that reflects the higher than required Available Funds currently held by Council being invested back into asset renewal over that time.
+While Council's Financial Strategy is to provide a near balanced Funds Result, the first two years of all estimates includes a negative Funds Result that reflects the higher than required Available Funds held by Council being invested back into asset renewal over that time.
 Investment of these funds will reduce the Available Funds Balance to the upper end of council's targeted position.

-The Funds Results estimates for 2014/15 and forward years for the Preferred Scenario (including the SRV) and Baseline (with no SRV increases) and are shown below.
-The Funds Result can be seen to remain constant while funds applied to capital renewal varies between the preferred and baseline scenarios.
+The Funds Results estimates for 2014/15 and forward years for the baseline and scenario estimates are shown below.
+The Funds Result remains constant while funds applied to capital renewal varies with each scenario.
 Council maintains a strong position around its Funds Result to ensure it can maintain sound short financial stability and meet its current and foreseeable debts.

-TOTAL FUNDS SURPLUS (DEFICIT) 2014/15 2015/16 2016/1 Forecast Forecast Forecast \$'000 \$'000 Preferred Total Funds Surplus (Deficit) (2,731) (2,756) 283 Baseline Total Funds Surplus (Deficit) (2,731) (2,756) 283
+TOTAL FUNDS SURPLUS (DEFICIT) 2014/15 2015/16 2016/17 Forecast Forecast Forecast \$000 \$000 \$000 Total Funds Surplus (Deficit) (2,731) (2,756) 283

 While Council is able to balance its cash inflows and outflows in the short to medium term, in the longer term a challenge remains, as it does with most other local councils, to provide enough funding to renew and maintain long lived assets used in providing existing Council services.
-The Preferred Scenario (including the SRV) endorsed by Council is designed to achieve this balance required for longer term financial sustainability.
+This challenge requires us to reduce the proportion of Council resources spent on day to day activities and increase the funding for asset renewal and refurbishment.
+In conjunction with this, it would appear there is a need to increase overall funding to help close the gap.
+The three financially sustainable options or scenarios presented in the Draft Resource Strategy are set to achieve this longer term financial sustainability.

-Through this position, it will be possible to renew the high value, long lived assets such as roads, bridges, buildings, public toilets and recreation facilities that generally need to be funded over their life.
-If not funded in this way, the existing services may not be possible in the future without significant impact on a future generation.
+Through these proposals, it will be possible to renew the high value, long lived assets such as roads, bridges, buildings, public toilets and recreation facilities that generally need to be funded over their life.
+If not funded in this way the existing services may not be possible in the future without significant impact on a future generation.